avpresbitero/deep-rl-banana/report.md

 ### Hyperparameters

-All hyper parameters were fixed during the testing.
-We had expected to need to "play" with these to optimise the solution, however, the training results were such that this was not needed.
+The below hyperparameters were used to for the simulations.
+It would of course be interesting to play around with these hyperparameters, but the goal of the project was achieved by using the below values.

 * Replay buffer size 100,000
 * Discount factor 0.99 (gamma)